 Kelly has many talents: graphic design, writing hilarious anecdotes, being a phenomenal companion to her cat (and also me), styling herself eerily like Meghan Markle.
 But one of the first things I learned about Kelly was her affinity for romance novels.
 Not just your run-of-the-mill romance either—dare I say it, but Kelly likes to read some pretty spicy stuff (one of the reasons we get along so well).

-As we’re all getting used to being away from our significant others or never meeting that person we’ve been chatting with for a month on Bumble (not that it’s a new thing), finding new ways to seek romance and sensuality is key.
+As many of us are spending a little too much time with our significant others, finding new ways to seek romance and sensuality is key.
 I enlisted Kelly to share her favorite romance novels, ranging from “OMG the cutest kiss on earth” to “wow, I must close my blinds and pull out the vibrator before I read any further.”
 And because I can’t pass up an opportunity to share the love that is sex toys, we’re sharing a couple that might just suit your fancy, based on the book you’re reading.
 Get ready to be thrilled, ladies and gents.

 Light Steam 🔥

 Light yourself a beautifully scented candle and relax on a cloud of PG with a dollop of PG-13 romance.

 Meg Cabot was the reigning queen of YA when I was in middle school—with hits like The Princess Diaries series and All American Girl.
 She also writes chick lit and this one is a fave of mine.
 It's light and fun and takes place at a vineyard in the South of France so really what's not to like?